Table of Contents

 Neglectful parents often come from dysfunctional families and received neglectful or uninvolved parenting themselves when they were growing up.

-Uninvolved parents tend to have mental health issues of their own, including depression, alcoholism, and substance abuse.
+Uninvolved parents tend to have mental health issues of their own, such as depression, and alcoholism.

 - underachieve in school7,8